KSP-KOS/KOS_DOC/source/index.md

 Flight Control
 ==============

+A summary page describing the basics of controlling the flight of a ship [can be found here](/KSP-KOS/summary_topics/ship_control)

 These values can be SET, TOGGLED, or LOCKED.
 Some values such as THROTTLE and STEERING explicity require the use of lock.